 Over 220 attendees from 40 states contemplated difficult questions, and shared their expertise, experiences and perspectives in Denver, Colorado this past June 13-15.
 In over 50 sessions in six tracks, we tackled questions such as those raised by Neil Hamilton, Drake University Agricultural Law Center, in his opening plenary statement.
 Who owns the land?
 Who farms it?
 How is it farmed?
 And who benefits?

 Land For Good hosted the conference, in cooperation with USDA.
-Chris Beyerhelm, Acting Administrator for the Farm Service Agency, welcomed the audience, and Lilia McFarland, USDA New and Beginning Farmer and Rancher Program Coordinator, contributed closing reflections.
-In her feedback, she noted,
+Chris Beyerhelm, USDA’s Acting Administrator for the Farm Service Agency, and Lilia McFarland, USDA’s New and Beginning Farmer and Rancher Program Coordinator, offered opening and closing remarks respectively and participated throughout the conference along with other USDA staff.
+In her feedback, Lilia McFarland noted,

 This was such a special gathering for so many reasons – not the least of which was the thoughtful attention to the creation and support of multiple diverse communities of discussion within the larger topic.”